Arrive Edinburgh

 Lochs, brochs and standing stones

 The Isle of Lewis in the Outer Hebrides offers a dreamlike landscape of windy rolling hills, moors, vivid colors, and dramatic, rugged shores.
 Dock in the town of Stornoway, founded by Vikings in the 9th century, and take your choice of excursions.
-Set off on a sea safari* to view marine life and some of the most magnificent coastline in Scotland; the coastal waters warmed by the Gulf Stream are known to draw porpoises, bottle-nosed dolphins, pilot whales, orcas, grey and common seals, basking sharks, and seabirds including puffins, gannets, fulmars, shearwaters, and petrels.
+Set off on a sea safari* to view marine life and some of the most magnificent coastline in Scotland; the coastal waters warmed by the Gulf Stream are known to draw porpoises, grey and common seals, basking sharks, and seabirds including puffins, gannets, fulmars, shearwaters, and petrels.
 Alternatively, explore the Victorian-era Lews Castle; or take a panoramic coach excursion that includes the Standing Stones of Callanish, Dun Carloway Broch, one of the best-preserved stone-built circular constructions, and Gearrannan Blackhouse Village situated in a beautiful secluded bay.
-Spend some time at leisure in Stornoway before a private tasting of Scottish Whiskey.
-Your ship sails for the Isle of Skye this evening.
+Spend some time at leisure in Stornoway before your ship sails for the Isle of Skye this evening.

 The Isle of Skye, castles and storybook views